 Important information for fundraisers

-All of our donations are based upon suggestions from our donors and the companies who work with us.
+Our donations are based primarily upon suggestions from our donors and the companies who work with us.
 For this reason, we do not accept applications for funding.

-ShareGift works differently to most grant making organisations, so we ask you read our comprehensive FAQ for charities before contacting us.
+ShareGift works differently to most grant-making organisations, so we ask that you read our comprehensive FAQ for charities below before contacting us.

 Can a charity apply to receive funding from ShareGift?